LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 ### Travel time and population

 Maps also allow for displaying additional geographic information.
-In the case of libraries, it's useful to see how possible it is to travel to the library by different means.
+In the case of libraries, it's useful to see how travel times to the libraries.

 The map has the functionality to plot isochrones around each library.
 An isochrone is ["a line drawn on a map connecting points at which something occurs or arrives at the same time"](https://en.wikipedia.org/wiki/Isochrone_map).
 In this case we can have lines that represent 5 minute intervals around the library.
+This is available for different travel types: walking, cycling, and driving.

 The goal was to create something both useful to the library service and to the public.
 Library services will be able to see gaps in their provision, and the public will be able to see how long it will take to get to the library.